Liqwid-Labs/agora/docs/tech-design/proposals.md

 #### Draft phase

 During the draft phase, a new UTXO at the proposal script  has been created.
 At this stage, only votes in favor of co-signing the draft are counted.
 For the proposal to transition to the voting phase, a threshold of GT will have to be staked backing the proposal.
 This threshold will be determined on a per-system basis and could itself be a 'governable' parameter.
 It's important to note that cosignatures are not locking votes.
 Cosignatures are more like a delegated approval to a proposal.
-The sum of all cosignatures must tally to the threshold, and all cosigner stake datums must fit in a single transaction to witness their size.
+The sum of all cosignatures must tally to the threshold, and all cosigner stake datums must fit into a single transaction to witness their size.

 #### Voting phase